Ptolus - Four By Four

 (I do not own any of this art – these are the result of description-based websearches, and all the original character art is linked at the bottom of the page below.
-I’m happy to credit artists, to pay for the use of their work, or to take their art out of this picture if they ask.
+I’m happy to credit artists, to pay for the use of their work, or to take their art out of this picture and off the website if they ask.
 Please, if you enjoy any of the art that I’ve included in this website, contact the artist and express your appreciation, and I encourage you to commission or purchase art from them.)

 To understand Ptolus, download the free Ptolus Player’s Guide – that gives you the setting far better than I could describe it here.
 I am slowly building a wiki for more information about Ptolus (but moreso about this campaign), but I want to be sensitive to not copying much-if-any copyrighted material here.
 (You can purchase Ptolus here; it’s in my opinion one of the best sourcebooks for any roleplaying game ever made, and well worth the sixty bucks for the pdf if you’re interested either in worldbuilding in general or in GMing a high-powered medieval city campaign.)

 My four players each play two characters, who are each involved in two of the four major plotlines of the campaign; hence four plotlines, each with four primary characters; for each plotline each player has one character; but as the characters all know one another, for major adventures or significant milestone events they may all be involved together… thus the “Four By Four” title.